tedkim97/movie_visualizations/README.md

 - matplotlib
 - tqdm (not required but will require small tweaks to the code)
 - Pillow (you could replace all instances of PIL.Image.open with cv2)
+- cuML >= 0.18 (if you plan to use the CUDA functionality - requires you to install using conda)